Charlotte Property Division Lawyer

 Speak with Our Legal Team Today

-At Krusch & Sellers, P.A., we know that the rules of equitable distribution provide a lot of leeway for creative agreements or arguments regarding marital property and debt division.
+At Krusch Law, PLLC, we know that the rules of equitable distribution provide a lot of leeway for creative agreements or arguments regarding marital property and debt division.
 We also know that property division can have a tremendously positive or negative impact on a newly divorced person who is establishing a new financial life.

-Our Charlotte property division lawyers are very well educated about complex property matters, business interests, debt division and how various assets can best be allocated or divided between the spouses.
-We also routinely partner with experienced financial planners and tax advisers when necessary to complete the picture in court, or while negotiating, to help you achieve the best division possible.
+Our Charlotte property division lawyer is very well educated about complex property matters, business interests, debt division and how various assets can best be allocated or divided between the spouses.
+We also routinely partner with knowledgeable financial planners and tax advisers when necessary to complete the picture in court, or while negotiating, to help you achieve the best division possible.

 Compassionate Representation When You Need it Most

-If you are considering separation or divorce, it is a wise idea to seek early legal advice from an experienced attorney who is experienced resolving disputes over marital property.
+If you are considering separation or divorce, it is a wise idea to seek early legal advice from a skilled attorney who is known for resolving disputes over marital property.
 Whether you need assistance dividing your assets, determining the value of your property, or need additional legal advice, our firm is here to help.

 To discuss the specifics of your case, please call (704) 343-8811 at your earliest convenience to speak with a Charlotte divorce lawyer.